 Duty of care

 Drivers owe a duty of care to other road users that requires them to remain vigilant and do everything they can to avoid crashing.
-When this duty of care is not met, experienced personal injury attorneys may file car accident lawsuits on behalf of those who suffer harm as a direct consequence.
+When this duty of care is not met, experienced personal injury attorney may file car accident lawsuits on behalf of those who suffer harm as a direct consequence.
 This kind of lawsuit could seek damages to compensate accident victims for their lost income, medical bills, pain and suffering, and property damage.